Algorithms for the uniqueness of the longest common subsequence: Circular sequences with duplicated genes

-Similar to Scenario 3, to find the longest common subsequence in Scenario 4, we want to reduce it to a maximum clique problem.
+Similar to Scenario 3, to find the LCS in Scenario 4, we want to reduce it to a maximum clique problem.
 However, Lemma~\ref{l2} does not hold in Scenario 4.
-For example, we can consider a circular sequence $(1,2,3)$ and its mirror symmetry.
-These two sequences are different, but any two genes form a common subsequence.
-However, inspired by Lemma~\ref{l2}, we have the following conjecture, although we do not know if it is correct or not.
+For example, we can consider a circular sequence $(1,2,3)$ and its mirror symmetry $(1,3,2)$.
+These two sequences are different, but any two genes form a common subsequence. {Next, we modify the gene pairs in Lemma~\ref{l2} to gene triples.}